projectmesa/mesa-frames/docs/general/user-guide/0_getting-started.md

 - This approach is significantly faster than iterating over individual agents
 - Complex behaviors can be expressed in fewer lines of code

-You should never use loops to iterate through your agents.
-Instead, use vectorized operations and implemented methods.
-If you need to loop, loop through vectorized operations (see the advanced tutorial SugarScape IG for more information).
+Default to vectorized operations when expressing agent behaviour; that's where mesa-frames gains most of its speed-ups.
+If your agents must act sequentially (for example, to resolve conflicts or enforce ordering), fall back to loops or staged vectorized passes—mesa-frames will behave more like base mesa in those situations.
+We'll unpack these trade-offs in the upcoming SugarScape advanced tutorial.

 It's important to note that in traditional `mesa` models, the order in which agents are activated can significantly impact the results of the model (see [Comer, 2014](http://mars.gmu.edu/bitstream/handle/1920/9070/Comer_gmu_0883E_10539.pdf)). `mesa-frames`, by default, doesn't have this issue as all agents are processed simultaneously.
 However, this comes with the trade-off of needing to carefully implement conflict resolution mechanisms when sequential processing is required.
 We'll discuss how to handle these situations later in this guide.